dennis-gonzales/dennis-gonzales.github.io/docs/programming/languages/python/data-types/list.md

     print(element)
 ```

+### Avoid Large Numerical Data

+If you're working with large amounts of numerical data, a Python list might not be the best choice.
+Libraries like NumPy provide specialized data structures that are more efficient for numerical data.

 ## Design Patterns

 While there are no specific design patterns centered around lists, lists are a fundamental data structure in Python and are used in many different contexts.
 For example: